AndrewTBurks/json-summary/README.md

 A simple JSON summarizer to extract the structure from a JSON object.

+Live documentation can be found at: https://observablehq.com/@andrewtburks/json-summary

-See usage and examples at: https://andrewtburks.dev/json-summary
+Alternatively, usage and examples can be seen at: https://andrewtburks.dev/json-summary